 Attending boarding school, university and qualifying as a dentist, for over four decades she struggled to come to terms with her transgender syndrome.

 “I made a powerful effort to try and conform for a good while,” Foy said.

-After a long personal battle, Foy finally travelled to London for sex reassignment surgery in 1992.
+After a long personal battle, Foy finally traveled to London for sex reassignment surgery in 1992.
 She later went on to fight for legal recognition to live as a woman in Ireland.
-In June 2010 she won a landmark High Court Ruling, when it was established that Irish transgender rights laws was in breach of the European Convention on Human Rights.
+In June 2010 she won a landmark High Court Ruling when it was established that Irish transgender rights laws were in breach of the European Convention on Human Rights.

 In a new RTE documentary “My Name is Lydia Foy”, the 64-year-old talks about the many difficulties she faced as a person with transgender syndrome.